philipp-baumann/simplerspec/README.md

 2. Provide a reproducible data analysis workflow for FT-IR spectroscopy
 3. R packges are an ideal way to organize and share R code
 4. Make soil FT-IR spectroscopy modeling accessible to people that have basic R knowledge
+5. Provide a package interface that keeps data with various structures for spectral modeling related in R objects

-This package builds mainly upon functions from the following packages:
+This package builds mainly upon functions from the following R packages:

-* `prospectr `:
+* `prospectr `: Various utilities for pre-processing and sample selection.
+An introduction to the package with examples can be found [here](http://antoinestevens.github.io/prospectr/).
+* `plyr` and `dplyr `: Fast data manipulation tools with a unified interface.
+See [here](https://github.com/hadley/dplyr) for details.
+* `ggplot2 `: Plotting system for R, based on the grammar of graphics.
+See [here](http://ggplot2.org/)
+* `caret `: Classification and regression training.
+A set of functions that attempt to streamline the process for creating predictive models.
+See [here](http://topepo.github.io/caret/index.html) for details.

 Consistent and reproducible data and metadata management is a important prerequisite for spectral model development.
 Therefore, different outputs should be stored as R objects in a consistent way using R data structures.
 Simplerspec functions use lists as R data structures because they allow to store complex, hierarchical objects in a flexible way.
 Lists can e.g. contain other lists, vectors, data.frames, or matrices.